 Privacy in the workplace is very important not only for one individual, but for the entire office staff.
 Privacy can mean different things.
 It can either be privacy in terms of minimizing office noise.
 Privacy can also mean individuals not interfering with the work of personnel from other departments.
 Privacy can even relate to private employee concerns not being shared among office staff.
 Despite the different interpretations of privacy, it still goes back to its most basic definition: the state of being free from being disturbed by other people.
+You may also see HR Templates.

 It is a proven fact that people do not want to be disturbed by unnecessary noise or personal problems when they are focused on a task.
 The last thing we want to have is some annoying person continuing to talk or share gossip when we are deep at work.
 We also do not want to hear issues or problems that do not affect in any way our performance and daily responsibilities.
 These types of issues (mostly office gossip) only provide distractions.